 Including family in your application

-You can include the following people in your visa application at the time of lodgement:
+You can include your child/step-child in your visa application.

 For detailed information regarding who you can include in your application see

 The application must include documentary evidence of their relationship to you.

 Members of your family unit must be able to show that they meet

 After you applied for this visa but before a decision is made, your dependent children can be added to your application.